-Dirty carpets scream “I need to be replaced!”.
+Dirty carpets scream, “I need to be replaced!”.
 That’s extra money and another headache a home buyer doesn’t want to worry about.
-By cleaning the carpets to look almost like new goes a long way in maximizing how much sell your house for.
+Cleaning the carpet, so it looks like new goes a long way in maximizing how much sell your house for.,

 7. House Cleaning – $150 Average

-The house should be throughly cleaned for the buyer before closing day.
-Cleaning services for an average sized home can cost around $150 dollars on average.
-If you don’t mind a little manual labor and have time on your hands you can save money by doing it yourself.
+The house should be thoroughly cleaned for the buyer before the closing day.
+Cleaning services for an average-sized home can cost around 150 dollars on average.
+If you don’t mind a little manual labor and have time on your hands, you can save money by doing it yourself.

 8. Lawn Care and Landscape – $100-$200

-You may need a real estate attorney to oversea the real estate transaction.
+You may need a real estate attorney to oversee the real estate transaction.
 Attorney fees can range anywhere from a few hundred dollars to a couple thousand.

 10. Title Insurance for the Buyer – $1,000

-In are there are any issue’s with the title to the home, title insurance protects the buyer in case there are any liens or other issues.
+If are there are any issues with the title to the home, title insurance protects the buyer in case there are any liens or other issues.

 The buyer pays for lender title insurance, but the seller is responsible for the buyer title insurance.
 The cost ranges between $750-$1000 depending on the purchase price of the home.